-The young man was not a boy.
+The young man wasn’t a boy.
 Not anymore.
 He was twenty years old, and his name was Litnig Jin, and the grunting man was his father and ought to have known all that.

-Litnig did not argue.
-He coiled his arms around a bushel of spring potatoes, lifted it, and ducked behind his tall, fat father through the shaded door of a two-story home.
-Inside, he set the bushel next to a half-dozen just like it and dusted off his hands while a sandy-haired woman paid his father.
+Litnig didn’t argue.
+He coiled his arms around a bushel of spring potatoes, lifted it, and ducked behind his tall, fat father through the shaded door of a home.
+Inside, he set the bushel next to a half-dozen just like it and dusted off his hands while a sandy-haired woman paid for the food.